 Storage

-Store leftovers in an airtight container in the refrigerator for up to 2 days.
+Store leftover salmon rice bowl ingredients in an airtight container in the refrigerator for up to 1 to 2 days.
 This dish is not freezer-friendly.
 To reheat the salmon and rice, microwave on medium heat until warmed through.

 To make a salmon rice bowl low-carb, substitute the sushi rice with cauliflower rice.
 Cauliflower rice provides a similar texture with significantly fewer carbs, making it a healthier alternative for those following a low-carb diet.